 Lightning.
 A lightning bolt spell and a blue dragon’s breath deal lightning damage.

 Necrotic.
 Necrotic damage, dealt by certain undead and some spells, withers matter and even the soul.

 Piercing.
 Puncturing and impaling attacks, including spears and creatures’ bites, deal piercing damage.

 Poison.
 Venomous stings and the toxic gas of a green dragon’s breath deal poison damage.

 Psychic.
 Mental abilities such as a mind flayer’s psionic blast deal psychic damage.

 Slashing.
-Swords, axes, and monsters’ claws deal slashing damage.
+Swords, axes, and creatures’ claws deal slashing damage.

 Some creatures and objects are exceedingly difficult or unusually easy to hurt with certain types of damage.

 If a creature or an object has a Soak then bludgeoning, piercing, and slashing damage that it takes is reduced by the amount listed.

 If a creature or an object has resistance to a damage type, damage of that type is halved against it.
 If a creature or an object has vulnerability to a damage type, damage of that type is doubled against it.